AiiDA is a flexible and scalable informatics' infrastructure

 Open access link: arXiv:1504.0116

-The core of the AiiDA engine (“aiida_core”) is released under an open-source MIT license.
+The core of the AiiDA engine (“aiida_core”) is released under the MIT License.

-The MIT License (also called Expat) is an open source license that essentially grants you the right of dealing in the software without restrictions, subject to the condition that the original copyright notice and the name of the copyright holder is included in derivatives of the software.
+The MIT License (also called Expat) is an open source license that essentially grants you the right of dealing in the software without restrictions, as long as the original copyright notice and the name of the copyright holder is included in derivatives of the software.
 It is very similar to the BSD Licenses, the main differences being that the MIT License explicitly describes the usage permissions and does not limit the use of the copyright holder name.